What will the course Cover?

 What can I expect to go on to after this course?

-You can progress to the Level 1 Essential Digital Skills course or do a more specific course that focuses on one piece of software, for example, Word Processing or Excel, depending on your needs and interests.
+You could progress to the Level 1 Essential Digital Skills course or do a more specific course that focuses on one piece of software, for example, Word Processing or Excel, depending on your needs and interests.

 Are there any other costs and what do I need to bring?